johnidm/yt-lb-audio/README.md

 ### First step: download audio files and subtitles and convert audio format

- - Add the YouTube video URLs to the `download.txt` file.
+ - Add the YouTube video URLs, one per line, to the `download.txt` file.
 The selected videos must have subtitles for the desired language.

  - Run the script `./download.sh <subtitle lang>`, where `<subtitle lang>` is the two-letter language code, e.g. `pt`, `es`, `en`, `ru`, etc.